 Why escrow taxes and insurance fees?

-Most people find it easiest to pay for their taxes and insurance on a monthly basis so they use escrow accounts.
-In reality, it usually takes an extremely disciplined person to remember to set aside money every month on their own so there’s enough money to pay their bills when they are due every year.
-If you’re not careful with your money, you’ll easily use your money for other bills if it is just sitting in your desk drawer or even in the bank.
+Most people find it easiest to pay their taxes and insurance every month, so they use escrow accounts.
+In reality, it usually takes a highly disciplined person to remember to set aside money every month on their own so there’s enough money to pay their bills when they are due every year.
+If you’re not careful with your money, you’ll easily use it for other bills if it is just sitting in your desk drawer or the bank.
 Having an escrow account is like a kind of forced savings.
 This assures that your bills will be on time without penalty or late fees.

 When your lenders require escrow accounts, the law limits the amount borrowers must pay.
-In general, the lender will divide the cost of your anticipated property tax by 12 and collect that much each month and also your payment for principal and interest.
-This will also cover the cost of your homeowners’ insurance and other items for which your escrow requires like your homeowners’ association dues or flood insurance.
+In general, the lender will divide the cost of your anticipated property tax by 12 and collect that much each month and your principal and interest payment.
+This will also cover the cost of your homeowners’ insurance and other items your escrow requires, like your homeowners’ association dues or flood insurance.
 If taken all together, these expenses will equal your payment to escrow.

 How much money do you need in an escrow?

-In order to get an idea of how much your monthly escrow payment will be, just add up all these charges and divide by 12.
-For example, if your yearly tax bill is $2,000 and your insurance is $600 a year, then your escrow payment will be $216.67, or $2,600 divided by 12.
+To get an idea of how much your monthly escrow payment will be, add up all these charges and divide by 12.
+For example, if your yearly tax bill is $2,000 and your insurance is $600 yearly, your escrow payment will be $216.67, or $2,600 divided by 12.

-It’s also good to keep in mind that the law allows lenders to maintain a “cushion” of no more than one-sixth of the total amount paid out of an escrow account.
-This is two months’ worth of payments so that your escrow account always has a balance.
-Also, take note that your escrow payment could change each year if your taxes or insurance expenses increase or if the cushion amount needs adjusting.
+It’s also good to remember that the law allows lenders to maintain a “cushion” of no more than one-sixth of the total amount paid out of an escrow account.
+This is two months’ worth of payments, so your escrow account always has a balance.
+Also, note that your escrow payment could change yearly if your taxes or insurance expenses increase or the cushion amount needs adjusting.

 More about the amount of money in escrow

 The law usually requires that you should have a complete breakdown within 45 days after making an escrow account showing the amounts you need to pay over the coming year.
 You must also have a free yearly statement that documents activity in the account.
-The statement should have what bills were paid and when so as an explanation of how much you must pay in each of the next 12 months to keep your account standing current.
+The statement should have what bills were paid and when to explain how much you must pay each of the next 12 months to keep your account current.

 When the loan is new, lenders usually low estimate the amount they collect for taxes and insurance since they can only estimate these expenses.
 It also makes your first payments more affordable.
 We suggest planning an increase in the escrow portion of your payment after the first 12 months.